-The Master said: “There are three hundred poems in the Book of Songs, but the meaning of them can be summed up in a single phrase: ‘Don’t stray from the right path’.”
+Confucius said: “There are three hundred poems in the Book of Songs, but the meaning of them can be summed up in a single phrase: ‘Don’t stray from the right path.’”
+(1) (2)

 Know your audience.
 This is a basic rule that is all too easy to overlook as you scramble to put together your PowerPoint slide deck for your next meeting or conference.
 If you don’t have a clear idea of who you will be talking to, you risk putting them off with your choice of language or tone.
 While there are some people who may love to listen to your ideas wrapped up in the latest buzzwords and jargon, others will just want you to get straight down to brass tacks and tell it like it is.
 Better to figure out the right approach beforehand rather than being rebuffed by a roomful of faces buried in their smart phones.

-As a result of his reputation for clever repartee, Confucius secured far more than his fair share of invitations to the palaces and mansions of the ruling class not just of his home state of Lu but also the ones surrounding it.
+As a result of his reputation for clever repartee, Confucius secured far more than his fair share of invitations to the palaces and mansions of the ruling class not just of his home state of Lu but also the ones but also the ones he visited during his 14-year exile.
 What a pity he forgot who his audience was at the moments that really counted and alienated them with his bluntness and outspokenness.

 (1) The Book of Songs actually has 305 poems.

 (2) The pun Confucius makes in this chapter has caused a delicious dispute over the true meaning of the phrase “思無邪” (sīwúxié) that has exercised the brains of scholars for thousands of years and will no doubt remain unresolved until the end of time.